 Elmiron Lawsuits: Claims, Recalls & Settlements

-If you took Elmiron and were diagnosed with macuplopathy or other vision loss problems, you should contact us immediately.
+If you took Elmiron and were diagnosed with maculopathy or other vision loss problems, you should contact us immediately.

-Our top-rated lawyers provide free confidential case reviews.
+Our top-rated lawyers provide free confidential case reviews and can help you demand justice.
 We do not charge any fees or costs unless you get a settlement check.

 Let us review your case at no cost to you.